kmshack/www.kmshack.kr/_pages/about.md

 ---

 <br>
-I'm working as an Android developer in Kakao.I love Android developers to develop and better.
-There is a lot of interest in UI development.
-I like UI/UX development, and sometimes I like to post on Blog.
+I have been working as an Android developer for 10 years.
+I'm interested in UI/UX.
+I also run blogs to share development knowledge.
+I often make fun apps for my hobby.

 <br>
 <br>

 #### Blog
-Get the latest Android and related technical information on your blog.

 [https://blog.kmshack.kr](https://blog.kmshack.kr)

 <br>